-And in Belgium, Ardo, one of our Knorr suppliers, is recycling the annual 600,000m3 of vegetable wastewater from their factory to irrigate their farmers’ field crops.
+In Belgium, Ardo, one of our Knorr suppliers, is recycling the annual 600,000 m3 of vegetable wastewater from their factory to irrigate their farmers’ field crops.

-Funded by the EU, the local province of West-Vlaanderen, Ardo, The Knorr Partnership Fund (KPF) and a co-operative of local farmers, construction of the €2.6 million reservoir and piping system began in 2017 and is due to be completed in 2019.
-This will provide 47 vegetable growers with access to the recycled vegetable wastewater for crop irrigation.
+Funded by the EU, the local province of West-Vlaanderen, Ardo, the Knorr Partnership Fund (KPF) and a co-operative of local farmers, construction of a €2.6 million reservoir and piping system began in 2017.
+This is providing 47 vegetable growers with access to the recycled vegetable wastewater for crop irrigation and is being scaled up to give more farmers access.
 The project is also supporting farmers in using irrigation water more efficiently.

 Beyond the farm – a ‘whole system’ perspective